 Marcos was enchanted: With acoustic protection, light walls, a cozy atmosphere, and pleasant ambient sound, the hospital room did not at all resemble those of the past.
 Next to the bed, a digital assistant informed Marcos of his entire upcoming schedule during his hospitalization and answered questions about his health and the procedure to be performed.
 Meanwhile, Marcos' watch, which was connected to the hospital system, sent real-time information about his heart rate, oxygen saturation, electrocardiogram, and other vital data.

 WithiThe content herein is subject to copyright by The Yuan.
 All rights reserved.
 The content of the services is owned or licensed to The Yuan.
-The copying or storing of any content for anything other than personal use is expressly prohibited without prior written permission from The Yuan, or the copyright holder identified in the copyright notice contained in the content.
+Such content from The Yuan may be shared and reprinted but must clearly identify The Yuan as its original source.
+Content from a third-party copyright holder identified in the copyright notice contained in such third party’s content appearing in The Yuan must likewise be clearly labeled as such.